VB00/Financial-Data-Analysis/README.md

 # Financial-Data-Analysis

 This rep contains jypiter notebooks of most popular financial models with sufficient description for each of them.
-Moreover, one can find csv files which were a data sources for the models.
+Moreover, one can find csv files which were data sources for the models.